open-telemetry/opentelemetry-specification/specification/glossary.md

 In this specification, the term **package** describes a set of code which represents a single dependency, which may be imported into a program independently from other packages.
 This concept may map to a different term in some languages, such as "module."
 Note that in some languages, the term "package" refers to a different concept.

+### ABI Compatibility

+An ABI (application binary interface) is an interface which defines interactions between software components at the machine code level, for example between an application executable and a compiled binary of a shared object library.
+ABI compatibility means that a new compiled version of a library may be correctly linked to a target executable without the need for that executable to be recompiled.

+ABI compatibility is important for most languages which produce compiled binary executables.
+For interpreted languages which do not produce binary executables, ABI compatibility is a non-existent requirement.

 <a name="in-band"></a>
 <a name="out-of-band"></a>